 The center entrance has a single door with a fanlight and sidelights.
-The portico has a curved underside and gabled roof and classic colonial columns.
+The portico has a curved underside, a gabled roof and classic colonial columns.
 Inside is a vestibule that leads to the center hall and beautiful staircase to the upper floors.

 A winding brick walk leads to the center entrance of this all brick home.

-This all brick home has 12 over 12 paned double-hung windows on the lower floor and 8 over 12 on the upper floor.
+This all brick home has twelve over twelve paned double-hung windows on the lower floor and 8 over twelve on the upper floor.
 There are wood shutters that appear to be original on most windows.

 There are French doors that flank the fireplace in the living room that lead to an outside courtyard and gardens.
-A room in the back of the home that has windows across each outside wall.
+There is a room in the back of the home that has windows across each outside wall.
 This room is repeated on the upper floor.